-Ani Kembhavi is a Research Scientist at AI2.
-His interests are in computer vision and machine learning.
-He graduated from the University of Maryland with a PhD in Electrical Engineering in 2010, under the supervision of Prof. Larry Davis.
+Ani Kembhavi leads the Perceptual Reasoning and Interaction Research (PRIOR) group at AI2.
+He is also an Affiliate Associate Professor in the Department of Computer Science & Engineering at the University of Washington.
+He is interested in research problems at the intersection of vision, language and embodiment.
+He graduated from the University of Maryland with a PhD in 2010, under the supervision of Prof. Larry Davis.
 Prior to joining AI2 he worked at Microsoft's Bing, building large scale machine learning systems in the Image and Video Relevance team.
 Learn more

 Tushar Khot is a Research Scientist at AI2, specializing in probabilistic graphical models for structured data.
 His research focuses on modeling structured data using first-order logic and probabilistic models.
 He received his PhD from the University of Wisconsin-Madison in 2014 and his B.Tech from NIT Trichy in 2006.
 Prior to his PhD, he worked at Google Bangalore for two years.
+Learn more Learn more

 Rodney Kinney, Principal Machine Learning Engineer at AI2, specializes in the intersection between science and engineering.
 He has lead the development of statistical models and the production systems that implement them at startups, Amazon Personalization, and Microsoft's Bing, working on problems that include A/B testing, search ranking for products and images, price prediction, and medical diagnosis.
 In the 20th century, he was a research scientist working on theories and computer modeling of astrophysical plasmas.
 He holds degrees in Physics from CalTech and UT Austin.